This PDF is the current document as it appeared on Public Inspection on 04/08/2015 at 08:45 am.

 The following is a brief overview of the request:

-The City and County of Denver is proposing the release from the terms, conditions, reservations and restrictions on the remaining property identified in Section 15 (68.931 acres) and Section 22 (150.708 acres) at the former Stapleton International Airport.
-These parcels were conveyed from the United States of America to the City and County of Denver to be used for aviation development on November 22, 1957, February 26, 1960, and July 18, 1963.
-In May 1989, Denver voters endorsed the plan to build a new airport, to be called Denver International Airport.
+The City and County of Denver is proposing the release from the terms, Start Printed Page 19111conditions, reservations and restrictions on 450.358 acres of property identified as SIA Section 10 (Central Portion) at the former Stapleton International Airport.
+This parcel was conveyed from the United States of America to the City and County of Denver to be used for aviation development on October 29, 1969.
+Denver voters endorsed the plan to build a new airport, to be called Denver International Airport.
 Stapleton International Airport closed on February 28, 1995, when Denver International Airport opened, and the FAA transferred all City and County of Denver's grant obligations in connection with Stapleton International Airport to the development and operation of Denver International Airport.
 The Stapleton property has slowly been redeveloped over the past 20 years for homes, businesses, roads, parks, and open space, in accordance with zoning, plats, and general development plans approved by the City and County of Denver.
 The sale of this property will be based on an appraisal conducted in January 2000 which was approved by the FAA in April 2000.
-The City and County of Denver will treat all proceeds as airport revenue and will be used Start Printed Page 19107exclusively in connection with Denver International Airport, specifically for the payment of debt.
+The City and County of Denver will treat all proceeds as airport revenue and will be used exclusively in connection with Denver International Airport, specifically for the payment of debt.

 Any person may inspect, by appointment, the request in person at the FAA office listed above under FOR FURTHER INFORMATION CONTACT.